M-Enderle/netflix_prediction/README.md

 ## Introduction

-This project was created for my course assistance systems in cooperation with [Forian Eder](https://github.com/FlorianEder).
+This project was created for my course assistance systems in cooperation with [Florian Eder](https://github.com/FlorianEder).
 The dataset was released by netflix in relation to a competition for the best algorith to predict new movies for users.
 You can find the dataset [here](https://www.kaggle.com/netflix-inc/netflix-prize-data).

 Our approach simplified the idea by only predicting on one single outcome movie you manually choose.